derekl-beep/stackedit-notes/Control.md

 ### Transformed coordinates

-We can define the $z$ coordinates, which is the direction of the eigenvectors, to simplify the calculation by decoupling the dynamics.
+By defining the $z$ coordinates, which is the direction of the eigenvectors, we can simplify the calculations by decoupling the dynamics.

 Define $x=Tz$